-, is a nationally recognized child and adolescent psychiatrist with deep clinical expertise in personality and conduct disorders, trauma and consequences of maltreatment.
+, MD, is a nationally recognized child and adolescent psychiatrist with deep clinical expertise in personality and conduct disorders, trauma and consequences of maltreatment.

 He is a professor of psychiatry in the Menninger Department of Psychiatry & Behavioral Sciences

 at Baylor College of Medicine and chief of psychiatry at Texas Children’s Hospital.
 He is also a training and supervising psychoanalyst at the Houston-Galveston Psychoanalytic Institute.

 Dr. Bleiberg earned his medical degree from the Autonomous University of Nuevo Leon in Monterrey, Mexico and completed residencies in both adult and child and adolescent psychiatry at The Menninger Clinic.

 His research and publications focus on suicide, including cognitive characteristics of suicidal individuals, classification issues and the effectiveness of psychotherapeutic interventions.
 Dr. Ellis is the author of Cognition and Suicide: Theory, Research and Practice